 Applied Generalist Practice I

-The field practicum component, including 210 hours of educationally supervised generalist practice experience in a social service agency and weekly two-hour integrative seminar.
+The field practicum component, including 210 hours of educationally supervised generalist practice experience in a social service agency and weekly 2-hour integrative seminar.
 Involves the application of social work knowledge, values and skills to social work practice with individuals, families, groups, organizations and communities, using appropriate theoretical frameworks and differential professional strategies of change.
 This course cannot be repeated without a written appeal to the Social Work Admission and Retention Review Committee and acceptance of that Appeal.
-Prerequisite: Successful completion of Field Admission Process.
-Concurrent enrollment: Social Work 410.
-Prerequisites: Social Work 340, 368, 378 and 379.
+Prerequisites Admission to the BSW Degree, concurrent enrollment in Social Work 410, and completion of SW 305, 340, 376, 377, 378, 379 and 395.
 Pass/Fail

 Social Work 410 3 (crs.)